6 Celebrity-Approved Ways To Wear A Bucket Hat

 Now, with superfans in Rihanna, Hailey Bieber, Dua Lipa (and bf Anwar Hadid), and Kylie Jenner, as well as the entire crowd at Copenhagen Fashion Week, the bucket hat has surpassed the trend phase and is quickly becoming a staple in our fall wardrobes.

-See how your favorite celebrities style their bucket hats and shop our favorites by clicking through the slideshow, ahead.
+See how your favourite celebrities style their bucket hats and shop our favourites by clicking through the slideshow, ahead.
 And now that this trend is here to stay, you’d be smart to snag more than one.